 - [Atziri's Disfavour] A unique axe with the potential to go over 600pdps.
 And is the highest pdps unique axe in the game.
 The weapon range and bleed chance is completely irrelevant but the +2 support gems actually is a fair amount of damage across 5 supports.
 A fairly suitable axe that can do a lot of damage.
 This axe isn't suitable for going crit.
 Can be rather expensive or cheap depending on the league.
 Ideally if you have this axe you'll have your 6link in it, although you might have to link it yourself.

 - [Rare 'RT' Axe] When you use RT you can effectively use exclusively pdps as a measure of how good the item is.
 This axe has a pdps of over 900 (50% more than an Atziri's Disfavour), and I crafted it in the first week of the league.
 While an axe this good isnt realistic for most players, a rare with 700-800 pdps is much more obtainable and still more damage than any unique.
 Its typically cheaper to craft 2handed axes than buy them, but crafting them usually isn't simple and requires a fair bit of crafting knowledge.

 - [Rare 'crit' Axe] While a vaal axe has a higher base pdps than a fleshripper axe, the fleshripper can have a much higher base crit, which can make up for lacking axe nodes that give good crit.
-This is the only scenario I suggest going crit while using an axe, unless you can somehow get an axe with 6.25%+ crit chance, 550+ pdps, and that also has hits cant be evaded.
-If you are going crit, youll have to obtain enough flat accuracy across helmet and jewelery have a 90%+ chance to hit evasive monsters.
+If your using a vaal axe, you need it to have crit chance, and you need base crit from other sources like gloves, bottled faith, and chest.
+If you are going crit, youll have to obtain enough flat accuracy across helmet and jewelery have a 95%+ chance to hit monsters.

 CALCULATING PDPS: (Simple)